 The Group is a leading provider of civil and structural engineering consultancy service for residential, industrial, commercial and institutional projects in Singapore and Vietnam.
 Our business activities involve highly qualified engineers and consultants providing consultation to our clients.
-Most of our activities are carried out by our teams of more than 138 engineers, designers and draftsmen in our four offices in Singapore, Hong Kong and Vietnam and, thus, do not produce, emit or discharge any serious hazardous gas, pollutants, polluted water or wastes, noise or light.
+Most of our activities are carried out by our teams of more than 139 engineers, designers and draftsmen in our four offices in Singapore, Hong Kong and Vietnam, with most of the work operating through computers.
+Thus, aspects that produce, emit or discharge any serious hazardous gas, pollutants, polluted water or wastes, noise or light are considered to be immaterial.